-Mr. Ban Ki-moon, Secretary-General of the United Nations
+Ban Ki-moon, Secretary-General of the United Nations

-B. Making the SDGs people-centred: Development as a right for all
+II.
+Making the sustainable development goals people-centred: development as a right for all

-Development that is people-centred, sustainable and equitable must be closely aligned with internationally agreed rights standards.
-The right to development, agreed by Member States in 1986, encompasses all human rights and entails not only the obligations of States towards their own populations, but also a range of important commitments and obligations to advance international cooperation.
-In fact, the SDGs that have been proposed by the Open Working Group on Sustainable Development incorporate human rights principles related to issues such as gender and equality, and explicitly mention human rights in Goal 4 on education and life-long learning opportunities.

-The proposed SDGs represent a vast improvement on the MDGs with regard to integrating internationally agreed rights.
-The draft recognizes a need not only for focusing on the provision of basic services, but also on the quality of services and, at the same time, on the need for eradicating inequalities and discriminatory practices.
+- 7. Development that is people-centred, sustainable and equitable must be closely aligned with internationally agreed rights standards.
+The right to development, agreed by Member States in 1986, encompasses all human rights and entails not only the obligations of States towards their own populations but also a range of important commitments and obligations to advance international cooperation.
+In fact, the sustainable development goals that have been proposed by the Open Working Group on Sustainable Development Goals incorporate human rights principles related to issues such as gender and equality, and explicitly mention human rights in goal 4, on education and life-long learning opportunities. - 8.
+The proposed sustainable development goals represent a vast improvement on the Millennium Development Goals in regard to integrating internationally agreed rights.
+The draft document recognizes a need for focusing not only on the provision of basic services but also on the quality of services and, at the same time, on the need for eradicating inequalities and discriminatory practices.
 It acknowledges, for example, that making primary education universal is not sufficient by itself.
-Education also needs to be of high quality so that everyone has an opportunity to learn - which is ensured only if education is considered a public good and in line with human rights, protected and respected by the State.
-The SDGs also incorporate civil and political rights through issues such as political participation, personal security and access to justice, which were largely neglected by the MDGs.

-Despite these advancements, the draft SDGs still leave room for improvement in order to ensure that the development process will take a rights-based approach.
+Education also needs to be of high quality so that everyone has an opportunity to learn which is ensured only if education is considered a public good and in line with human rights, protected and respected by the State.
+The sustainable development goals also incorporate civil and political rights through issues such as political participation, personal security and access to justice, which were largely neglected by the Millennium Development Goals. - 9.
+Despite these advancements, the draft sustainable development goals still leave room for improvement to ensure that the development process will take a rights-based approach.
 First, the draft could be strengthened by grounding the various goals in the corresponding human rights more explicitly.
-Human rights refer to a set of obligations that every government has accepted by ratifying the various human rights-related treaties, and they have precise concepts which cannot be adjusted, adapted, or manipulated.

-Because the SDGs are a political agreement that is not legally binding, ensuring the political will to implement the goals will be critical.
-A more explicit mention of human rights in the SDGs would introduce an obligation for States to act, while also giving the people leverage to demand effective implementation of the goals.
-This would make of the SDGs not just an aspirational commitment but rather something more akin to an enforceable legal agreement.
-Although human rights are an entitlement that people have even if they are not explicitly stated in the final document, the reference to these rights would clearly strengthen people's standing at the implementation stage.

-At the regional and global levels, peer reviews will be most effective towards ensuring the accountability of a commitment - the SDGs - that is not legally binding.
-Aligning the SDGs with the human rights framework will make it possible for the Universal Periodic Review of the Human Rights Council to become an accountability tool for the SDGs at the global level.
-Another tool may be the peer-review mechanism that will be instituted as part of the new High Level Political Forum (HLPF) of the Economic and Social Council (ECOSOC).
+Human rights refer to a set of obligations that every Government has accepted by ratifying the various human rights-related treaties, and they have precise concepts which cannot be adjusted, adapted or manipulated. - 10.
+Because the sustainable development goals are a political agreement that is not legally binding, ensuring the political will to implement the goals will be critical.
+A more explicit mention of human rights in the goals would introduce an obligation for States to act, while also giving the people leverage to demand effective implementation of the goals.
+This would make of the sustainable development goals not just an aspirational commitment but rather something more akin to an enforceable legal agreement.
+Although human rights are an entitlement that people have even if they are not explicitly stated in the final document, the reference to those rights would clearly strengthen people's standing at the implementation stage. - 11.
+At the regional and global levels, peer reviews will be most effective for ensuring the accountability of a commitment the sustainable development goals that is not legally binding.
+Aligning the sustainable development goals with the human rights framework will make it possible for the universal periodic review of the Human Rights Council to become an accountability tool for the goals at the global level.
+Another tool may be the peer-review mechanism that will be instituted as part of the new high-level political forum of the Economic and Social Council.